GAYU-GITT/monitoring-alerting-serverless/README.md

 * Configured **CloudWatch Logs** for centralized logging and monitoring of build and deployment stages.
 * Wrote **AWS CDK** to provision all pipeline resources programmatically, reducing manual setup time.

+## Example Notification

+When a pipeline stage fails, the Lambda function sends a notification to Google Chat in the following format:

+The MyPipeline has FAILED in Build stage at 2025-09-22T12:34:56Z in Production Environment.
+Reason: Docker build failed due to missing dependencies.

 ## 🏗️ Architecture

 Here’s the high-level workflow of the notification system: